A topic from the subject of Introduction to Chemistry in Chemistry.

 Procedure:

-2. Dip the loop into a small amount of borax powder and heat it over a Bunsen burner until a clear, glassy bead forms.
+2. Dip the clean nichrome wire loop into a small amount of borax powder.

-3. Allow the bead to cool slightly.
+4. Allow the bead to cool slightly.

-5. Observe the color of the bead.
+7. Observe and record the color of the bead.
+Different metal ions produce characteristic colors.

-6. Repeat steps 3-5 for different metal salts.
+8. Repeat steps 4-7 for different metal salts.

 Key Procedures:

-• Heating the borax powder to create a glassy bead
+• Heating the borax powder to create a glassy bead.

-• Dipping the bead into a metal salt solution to introduce metal ions
+• Dipping the bead into a metal salt solution to introduce metal ions.

-• Reheating the bead to observe the color change caused by the metal ions
+• Reheating the bead to observe the color change caused by the metal ions.

 Significance: